penpot/penpot-docs/technical-guide/developer/frontend.md

 POMs do not necessarily refer to entire pages but can also represent specific regions of a page that are the focus of our tests.
 For example, we may have a POM for the login form, or the projects section.

-In a POM, we can define locators in the constructor itself — remember that locators will be accessed when interacted with (with a `click()`, for instance) or when asserting expectations.
+In a POM, we can define locators in the constructor itself — remember that locators will be accessed when interacted with (with a <code class="language-js">click()</code>, for instance) or when asserting expectations.

 ```js
 class LoginPage {